JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 # Providing Translations

-<link-summary>Translating IDE and plugin texts used in UI, inspections, file templates, etc.</link-summary>
+<link-summary>Translating IDE and plugin texts used in UI, inspections, file templates, and other elements</link-summary>

 Translations for IntelliJ Platform products and plugins can be provided in two ways:
 - [](#language-packs)